The always up-to-date guide to Christmas fair game and stall ideas

 the months running up to the fair (you could hold a mufti day and

-ask children to bring in chocolate or sweets).
-Stick raffle tickets
+ask children to bring in goodies).
+Stick raffle tickets on top of

-on top of each prize and have the same numbers - and more - in the
+each prize and use the same numbers - plus more - in the tombola.

-tombola.
-Spin the tombola and the player pulls out a number.
-The
+Spin the tombola and let the player pull out a number.
+The player

 Decorate a Christmas jar

-'We ask pupils to fill a jar with sweets then decorate it in any
+'We ask pupils to fill a jar with sweets and decorate it in any

 way they like.
 It can be any size jar and any sweets they choose.

-We also ask them to do a Christmassy decoration on the jar, and
+We also ask them to create a Christmassy decoration on the jar, and

-stall, and there is a prize every time, at 50p a go.
-It's all
+stall, and there is a prize every time.
+We charge 50p a go.
+It's

 Shirley Smith, PTA member, Rosemellin CP School, Camborne